 Dr Calvin Jephcote

-Research Associate in GIS
+Lecturer in Practice and Research Fellow in GIS

 I am a socio-environmental scientist with academic and consultancy expertise in spatial modelling, environmental epidemiology, and social mobility.
 I received my EPSRC funded Ph.D. degree from the University of Leeds in 2013.
 My doctoral research developed geostatistical models to quantify spatial variations in respiratory health, capturing the ‘triple jeopardy’ of social, environment and health inequalities in children.
 I also hold an MSc degree in Air Pollution Management from the University of Birmingham.
 I have commercial experience in air quality consultancy, where I supported UK government departments in delivering their legislative requirements.